 When you run the tag lock application, it appears as follows:

 Reader control couldn't be simpler - just put in your reader hostname/IP address in the box and hit connect!
 When the application has connected, the Reader connection status indicator changes to green.
 If a connection problem occurs, it changes to red, and the status bar is updated with a message indicating what the connection problem was.
 Once connected, simply hit the "Get tag Lock Status" button, and the application will read the tag lock bit status information from reserved memory and indicate the current status by setting the indicators for the bits that have been set to green, as in the following example:

-Note also that the bits in the "Set" section are also shown as being set.
-In order to change the lock status of any of the bits, simply click the appropriate bit to set in the "Set" section and hit the "Set tag Lock Status" button to write the Lock payload to the tag.
+Note also that the bits in the "Set" section are also shown as setting User Memory to Permalock (the normal lock operation was performed before in a separate operation).
+In order to change the lock status of any of the bits, simply select the lock/unlock action you'd like to perform from the dropdown for the desired memory bank and hit the "Set tag Lock Status" button to write the Lock payload to the tag.
 The status of the command will be indicated in the status bar.

 There are a couple of things to note about how the application works:

 - It is important to read the current settings from a tag first; the EPC value is used as a filter when issuing the tag Lock command